 Serena’s fellow mum Victoria Azarenka is one to watch again after the Belarusian, a two-time Olympic medallist, beat Serena in the U.S. Open semi-finals and earned the WTA’s Comeback Player of the Year award.

-Osaka was many organization’s female athlete of the year, namely for her third major title at the U.S. Open, but also for the way she spoke out against social injustice.
+Osaka was many organization’s female athlete of 2020, namely for her third major title at the U.S. Open, but also for the way she spoke out against social injustice.
 All eyes will be on her for the Tokyo Games, where she could win Japan its first gold medal in the sport, the event being held on her favourite surface: Hard courts.
+She emphasised that with her fourth Grand Slam trophy on that surface at the Australian Open to start 2021.

 Nishikori, who beat Nadal for bronze in 2016, will have a tougher road to the podium.